Skip to main content

 Lender consents to tenancy

-If the lender consented to the tenancy, it is binding, whenever the tenancy and mortgage started.
+If the lender consented to the tenancy, it is binding.
+This applies even if the tenancy began after the mortgage.
 Buy-to-let mortgages often grant consent to a tenancy.
 Most other mortgages do not.

 A lender who has not given express written consent is likely to argue that consent has not been granted, even if consent could be implied.
 In one case, a lender granted a standard mortgage to a borrower on a property that consisted of several bedsits already let to tenants.
 The mortgage contained terms banning the granting of tenancies without the prior written consent of the lender.
 The court held that the lender was not bound by the tenancies even if the bank must have known that the bedsits in the property would be let out.[5]